10-Minute Níspero Chutney (Spicy Loquat Recipe)

 - Heat the oil in a pan and add the seeds.

-- When the seeds start to pop and smell a little toasty, throw in the chopped onion, grated garlic, and ginger.
+- When the seeds start to pop, throw in the chopped onion, grated garlic, and ginger.
 Stir-fry it all for about 2 minutes until the onion softens a bit.

-- Add in the chili flakes, cumin, turmeric with black pepper, curry powder, and cardamom.
+- Add in the chili flakes, cumin, turmeric, black pepper, curry powder, and cardamom.
 Give everything a really good stir so it’s coated in spice.

-- Drop in the chopped loquats, plus the salt, agave syrup, and apple cider vinegar.
+- Drop in the chopped loquats, salt, agave syrup, and apple cider vinegar.
 Stir everything together and let it gently simmer for 5–6 minutes, stirring now and then.

 - Once it’s nice and thick, let the loquat chutney cool completely.
 Then transfer it to a sterilised jar and keep it in the fridge.